GuilloteauQ/artefact-lifetime/rep24/slides.typ

 	#image("figs/image_cache_bin.svg", width: 90%)
     ]
   ]
+  #takeaway[Containers are used in 20% of artifacts, but only 56% of them might be reusable...]

-    #align(center)[
+    // #align(center)[
-	#sym.arrow.r Containers are used in 20% of artifacts, but only 56% of them might be reusable...
+    // 	#sym.arrow.r Containers are used in 20% of artifacts, but only 56% of them might be reusable...
-    ]
+    // ]
 ]

 #dslide(title: "Where are the experiments executed?")[